pnnl/HyperNetX/docs/source/glossary.rst

 		edges incident with the same set of nodes or nodes incident with the same set of edges are collapsed to single objects.

 	IncidenceStore
-		A set of ordered pairs of Edges and Nodes.
+		Class in incidence_store.py.
+A set of ordered pairs of Edges and Nodes, i.e. a subset of Edges :math:`\times` Nodes.
-		A subset of Edges :math:`\times` Nodes.
+		The minimal amount of data required to instantiate a hypergraph is a set of Incidences, :math:`\mathcal{I}`.
+The Edges and Nodes of a Hypergraph can be inferred from the pairs :math:`(e,v)` in the Incidences.

 		Each ordered pair uniquely identifies a single incidence.
 Each incidence has metadata assigned to it.
 Incidences in a hypergraph are assigned a weight either by default or specified by a user.